geckopfote/keyrigami/dsa_family/cad/readme.md

 This folder contains the different CAD files.
 I'm using QCad (3.17.3) for the paperkeycaps and FreeCAD (0.17) for the 3D printed parts.
+Both of them are OpenSource and cross platform.
+The .dxf-files can also be opened with Inkscape, but it's neither tested nor is it ideal, because the importprocess isn't perfect.